-The school's designated safeguarding leads are Iain Cameron, Anna Lemaire and Parul Motin, they are joined by Shanaz Ali, Chris Rothon and Melissa Osbourne in forming the core safeguarding team.
+The school's designated safeguarding leads are Iain Cameron, Anna Lemaire and Vicky Jech, they are joined by Shanaz Ali (maternity leave), Chris Rothon, Parul Motin and Melissa Osbourne (maternity leave) in forming the core safeguarding team.
 They will decide on the necessary course of action for any child protection concern in the school and will liaise with Children's Services and other relevant agencies as appropriate.
+In addition to the core safeguarding team the school's counsellors and medical needs coordinator complete important roles in the safeguarding of students.